venkatesan-krishnamoorthy/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/epwm_dccap.md

 # Example Description
 This example showcases the configurations needed to use the Edge Detection feature in the DCCAP to detect occurrence of a trip event in a configured time window.
 The window is configured by MIN and MAX values configured in MINMAX register set.
 Purpose of this window is to detect the occurrence of such edge.
 If no such edge occurs, this module will generate a trip event as well as interrupt configurable by user.

-EPMW0_A to detect the trip within a MINMAX window and trip its EPWMxA output EPMW1_A waveform is used as a trip input.
+EPMW0_A (EPWM2_A in case of AM261x-LP) to detect the trip within a MINMAX window and trip its EPWMxA output EPMW1_A waveform is used as a trip input.

 # Configurations
-1. EPWM0
+1. EPWM0 (EPWM2 in case of AM261x-LP)
   - DCCAP is enabled, trip inputs are configured for Trip1.
   - waveform A/B are configured (in the example) to match the min-max window for observing.
   - IN Trip zone, CAPEVT is configured for CBC source and Trip action on output A to low Action when trip occured.